shadowbq/sagan-extras/sagan_freebsd.howto.md

 output alert_fast: stdout
 ```

+### Run Barnyard2

-Run Barnyard2 to collect the unified2 data and output to double check alert chain is working.
+Collect the unified2 data and output to double check alert chain is working.

 ```shell
 [user@sensor ~]# sudo mkdir /var/log/barnyard2  # Barnyard complains when this directory doesnt exist, although it is not used.